-Here’s a snapshot of the most beloved national parks by TEFL interns: Khao Sok National Park (easily accessible from Phuket, Krabi, & Ko Samui), Khao Yai National Park (great for hiking and wildlife), Kui Buri National Park (where you can see elephants!), Doi Inthanon National Park (home to Thailand’s highest mountain), Kaeng Krachan National Park (the biggest!), Erawan National Park (where you should shirk TLC’s advice and def chase waterfalls), Tarutao National Marine Park (51 islands over three archipelagos), Khao Sam Roi Yot National Park (great if you dig caves), and more.
+Here’s a snapshot of the most beloved national parks by TEFL interns teaching English in Thailand.
+Khao Sok National Park (easily accessible from Phuket, Krabi, & Ko Samui), Khao Yai National Park (great for hiking and wildlife), Kui Buri National Park (where you can see elephants!).
+Doi Inthanon National Park (home to Thailand’s highest mountain), Kaeng Krachan National Park (the biggest!), Erawan National Park (where you should shirk TLC’s advice and def chase waterfalls), Tarutao National Marine Park (51 islands over three archipelagos), Khao Sam Roi Yot National Park (great if you dig caves), and more.

 9. The Chiang Mai Night Bazaar

-Things can get pretty bizarre at the night bazaar—and that’s why Chiang Mai’s is an absolute must do!
+Things can get pretty bizarre at the night bazaar.
+That’s why Chiang Mai’s is an absolute must-do!
 Stock up on adorable souvenirs for friends and family (… and yourself), pick between (usually fake) designer products, barter your little heart out, and eat all the street foods.
 From fried noodles to Som Tam (papaya salad) to grilled meats to sweet egg pancakes, you’ll be slobbering yourself silly over the delicious treats.
 Pro tip: wear stretchy pants.

-Have a blast while TEFL teaching in Thailand!
+Have a blast while teaching English in Thailand!